Two years into this pandemic, the world is dangerously unprepared for the next one, report says - The Boston Globe

 Frieden, who is chief executive of Resolve to Save Lives, part of the global public health organization Vital Strategies, said his group has developed a global goal for early detection and response to health threats called 7-1-7: Countries should be able to identify a suspected threat within seven days, inform the next levels of public health authority within one day, and mount an effective response within another seven days.

-Nuzzo said researchers who produced the 2021 report added measures that reflected some of the lessons learned so far from the coronavirus pandemic, including laboratory strength and quality, medical stockpiles and contact tracing capability.
-Experts also discussed whether some variables, such as public trust in government, should be given additional weight.
-But ultimately, they decided against it because it wasn't clear how much weight to give those factors for future health emergencies.
+Nuzzo said researchers who produced the 2021 report added measures that reflected some of the lessons learned so far from the coronavirus pandemic, including laboratory strength and quality, medical stockpiles, and contact tracing capability.

-Two individuals who played key roles in the first report have since joined the Biden administration.
-Beth Cameron, a vice president at NTI, was tapped in January to lead the Directorate of Global Health Security and Biodefense at the National Security Council (NSC).
-She had also been the senior director for global health security and biodefense at the NSC under President Barack Obama.
-Tom Inglesby, who was director of the Johns Hopkins Center for Health Security, is a senior adviser for the administration’s covid-19 response at the Department of Health and Human Services.